 Uruguay does not allow animals that have previously been diagnosed with leishmaniasis to enter the country.

-The CVI must be issued in compliance with the regulations of Mercosul and the destination country.
+The IVC must be issued in compliance with the regulations of Mercosul and of the destination country.

-The passenger is responsible for complying with Uruguayan law and should contact MGAP, the Uruguayan Ministry of Livestock, Agriculture and Fisheries (www.mgap.gub.uy), and the consulates of all the destination countries before travelling to request the necessary information, including information on the validation of the required travel documents.
+The passenger is responsible for complying with Uruguayan law and, before travelling, should contact MGAP, the Uruguayan Ministry of Livestock, Agriculture and Fisheries (www.mgap.gub.uy), and the consulates of all the destination countries in order to request the necessary information, including information on the validation of the required travel documents.